From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Introduction

-Furthermore, during health crises, various aspects of society and individuals become interconnected.
-The discussions traverse multiple domains and demonstrate strong interconnectedness, contributing to a rich and diverse informational landscape \cite{miani_interconnectedness_2022,wang_understanding_2022}.
-However, there remains a gap in understanding online engagement with misinformation within this multi-topic context during health crises.
-A comprehensive analysis of 13.9 million COVID-19 posts on X reveals discussions spanning more than 20 topics across the societies, encompassing areas such as politics, economy, and racism \cite{chandrasekaran_topics_2020}.
-The diversity of topics within information content (\ie, multi-topic information) plays an important role in shaping perceptions and assessments of credibility through the mechanism of associative inference \cite{lee_associative_2023}.
+Previous research has shown that the diversity of topics within information content (\ie, multi-topic information) plays an important role in shaping perceptions and assessments of credibility through the mechanism of associative inference \cite{lee_associative_2023}.
 Associative inference is an adaptive process that enables individuals to link related information and form novel connections, even in the absence of direct experience, thereby increasing individuals’ susceptibility to online misinformation \cite{lee_associative_2023}.
 Moreover, the associative inference around online misinformation can evolve within a reinforcing cycle.
-Individuals collaborate in constructing a misleading version of reality, leading to offline actions that further reinforce this manufactured reality \cite{prochaska_mobilizing_2023}.
-The interconnected and associative multi-topic discussions during health crises underscore the importance of exploring the role of topic diversity in engagement with misinformation on social media.
+Individuals collaboratively construct a misleading version of reality and amplify alleged evidence.
+This facilitates subsequent actions that, in turn, further reinforce the manufactured reality \cite{prochaska_mobilizing_2023}.
+Therefore, the interconnected and associative multi-topic discussions during health crises underscore the potential role of topic diversity in driving engagement with misinformation on social media.
+Based on this rationale, we address the following research questions to explore topic diversity in misinformation (RQ1.1) and examine whether it shapes user engagement (RQ1.2):